Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

-After completing this, remove $u^k_1 \cup \mathcal{T}_k(u^k_1)$ from $\mathcal{U}_k$ and continue pruning the remaining elements in $\mathcal{U}_k$ until it is empty.
-The offspring nodes of level $k - 1$ form the pruned level $k$.
-We repeat this procedure for all $k \geq 3$ to obtain the pruned graph.
-We note that the directed tree design follows \cite{prasadan2024informationtheoreticlimitsrobust}, but our algorithm \ref{algorithm} uses a different iteration criterion.
-For further details on tree construction and pruning procedure, refer to \cite{prasadan2024informationtheoreticlimitsrobust}, Section 3.1.
+Following this reassignment, we remove the set $\{u^k_i\} \cup \mathcal{T}_k(u^k_i)$ from $\mathcal{U}_k$.
+This pruning loop continues until $\mathcal{U}_k$ is empty.
+The resulting offspring nodes of level $k-1$ constitute the finalized, pruned level $k$.
+Then we work with the pruned level $k$ and construct the level $k+1$.
+This procedure is repeated for all $k \ge 3$ to construct the complete pruned graph, as shown in Algorithm \ref{algorithm: construction of the pruned tree}.
+We note that while this directed tree architecture originates from \cite{10.1214/25-AOS2576} while the subsequent Algorithm \ref{algorithm: theoretical algorithm} adapts the construction but employs a distinct selection criterion.

-We now state an important lemma that establishes the covering and packing properties at each level of \( G \).
-Specifically, we observe that each level of the pruned graph provides a covering.
-We heavily utilize the result from Lemma \ref{Lemma3.1} to further prove some properties of our pruned graph \(G\).
-For example, note that this lemma corresponds to the setting of Lemma \ref{ReviseLemma3.7}, which we use to bound the error of Algorithm \ref{algorithm}.
+The iterative construction and pruning procedures described above yield the following crucial lemmas from \cite{10.1214/25-AOS2576}, which establishes the covering and packing properties at each level of the directed tree $G$.
+Specifically, the nodes at each level $k$ constitute a valid covering and packing of the constraint set $K$.
+Moreover, for any node $\Upsilon _{k-1}$ at level $k-1$, its offspring set $\mathcal{O}(\Upsilon _{k-1})$ forms an effective cover for the localized neighborhood $\mathcal{B}(\Upsilon _{k-1}, d/2^{k-2}) \cap K$.
+These geometric structural properties play a foundational role in our subsequent analysis of the estimator's performance.